JPEasier/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 | [`vnetSubnetID`](#parameter-agentpoolsvnetsubnetid) | string | The VNet subnet ID of the agent pool. |
 | [`workloadRuntime`](#parameter-agentpoolsworkloadruntime) | string | The workload runtime of the agent pool. |

+### Parameter: `agentPools.availabilityZones`

+The availability zones of the agent pool.

+- Required: Yes
+- Type: array

 ### Parameter: `agentPools.name`

 The name of the agent pool.

-- Required: No
+- Required: Yes
 - Type: string

-### Parameter: `agentPools.availabilityZones`

-The availability zones of the agent pool.

-- Required: No
-- Type: array

 ### Parameter: `agentPools.count`